Skip to content Skip to footer

 11. I made a representation, but my concerns have been alleviated by changes to the application.
 Can my representation be withdrawn?

 You do not have to, but it can often be beneficial to do so in order that you can express your concerns to them directly.
 They may be able to propose additional conditions to address your concerns, or they may amend the hours they have asked for.
+Alternatively, you could correspond by email or phone.

 13. I have made a representation within the consultation period, but I want to submit some more evidence.
 Can I do this?

 Yes.
 Any further submissions should be received by the Council in good time, preferably in time for inclusion in the Licensing Sub-Committee Report.
 If this is not possible, or you wish to comment on something in the Report, you can submit further evidence.
 The Council’s practice is that it must be received by midday on the Monday before a Thursday hearing.
 In theory, evidence can be submitted up until the day before the hearing, but the Sub-Committee can choose not to take it into account.
+Additional documentation can only be accepted on the day of the hearing with the consent of all the parties.